 Also key to know is that this terrain can be treacherous for your ankles as there are loose stones all over.
 Be careful and watch your step!

-What is the best part of the gorge?
+What is the best section of Samaria Gorge?

-The “Iron Gate” (or “Portes”) in Samaria Gorge is definitely the star of the show.
+The “Iron Gate” (or “Portes”) in definitely the major highlight on the Samaria Gorge hike.
 It’s both very cool to look at and to trek through.

 The Iron Gate is the narrowest passage in the entire gorge at only 3 meters wide.